Title of Record: Reception

-The album was commercially and critically well-received.
-AllMusic critic Stephen Thomas Erlewine praised the album for its "subtle differences in tension and dynamics that keep it fresh and engaging throughout", albeit "a little out of place within the modern rock world of 1999" and ultimately "a strong album".
+The album was commercially and critically well received.
+AllMusic critic Stephen Thomas Erlewine praised the album for its "subtle differences in tension and dynamics that keep it fresh and engaging throughout", albeit "a little out of place within the modern rock world of 1999" (due to the prominence of nu metal) and ultimately "a strong album".
 Entertainment Weekly's Steven Mirkin regarded the record as "derivative", while noting the band's "attention to melody and craft" to be refreshing.
 Greg Kot of Rolling Stone thought that the album "rehashes the Jekyll and Hyde dynamics that have become alternative rock's creative downfall."
 Nevertheless, Kot further stated: "With Short Bus, Filter sounded like the latest and lightest in a long line of industrial-rock bands, but Title of Record expands the possibilities."

 The album sold more than 1 million copies, and the hit single "Take a Picture" fared well on several charts.
 In 2005, Title of Record was ranked number 493 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.

-The album was featured as number 8 on Loudwire's list of "15 Best Hard Rock Albums of 1999".
+The album was featured as number 8 on Loudwires list of "15 Best Hard Rock Albums of 1999".